 (ii) the date on which the Administrator determines that such system has failed toand that such failure cannot be corrected.

-(I) achieve at least an equivalent continuous emission reduction to that required to be achieved under the standards of performance which would otherwise apply, or whichever is earlier.
+(I) achieve at least an equivalent continuous emission reduction to that required to be achieved under the standards of performance which would otherwise apply, or

 (II) comply with the condition specified in paragraph (1)(A)(iii).